Decontamination of Mutual Contamination Models: Related Work

 gives the probability that a data point with true label $Y=l$ is corrupted to have an observed label $\tilde{Y} = k$.
 Under the assumption that $Y$ and $X$ are jointly distributed, the $\mu_{l,k}$s can be related to the $\pi_{i,j}s$ via Bayes' rule.
 We choose to study the mutual contamination model because we find it more convenient to study the question of identifiability.

 In this paper, we extend \citet{scott2013}, which examined binary classification with label noise (the case where $M = L = 2$).
 The multiclass setting is significantly more challenging and, as such, requires novel sufficient conditions and mathematical notions.
-In particular, \citet{scott2013} use the notion of \emph{irreducibility} of distributions as one of their sufficient conditions.
-For distributions $G$ and $H$, $G$ is \emph{irreducible} with respect to $H$ if it is not possible to write $G = \gamma H + (1-\gamma) F$ where $F$ is a distribution and $0 < \gamma \leq 1$.
-They require that $P_1$ and $P_2$ are \emph{mutually irreducible}, i.e., $P_1$ is irreducible with respect to $P_2$ and $P_2$ is irreducible with respect to $P_1$.
-To treat the multiclass setting, we introduce a generalization of the notion of mutual irreducibility, namely \emph{joint irreducibility}.
+In particular, \citet{scott2013} use the notion of \emph{irreducibility} of distributions as one of their sufficient conditions. \begin{defn} For distributions $G$ and $H$, we say that $G$ is \emph{irreducible} with respect to $H$ if it is not possible to write $G = \gamma H + (1-\gamma) F$ where $F$ is a distribution and $0 < \gamma \leq 1$. \end{defn} \begin{defn} For distributions $G$ and $H$, we say that $G$ and $H$ are \emph{mutually irreducible} if $G$ is irreducible with respect to $H$ and $H$ is irreducible with respect to $G$.
+We denote

+\end{defn} \citet{scott2013} require that $P_1$ and $P_2$ are mutually irreducible.
+To treat the multiclass setting, we introduce a generalization of mutual irreducibility, namely \emph{joint irreducibility}.

 The work presented below on multiclass label noise originally appeared in a conference paper \citep{blanchard2014}.
 The purpose of the present paper is to demonstrate that the framework developed in that paper can be extended to the other two decontamination problems, and to provide a unified presentation of the three settings.
 In particular, the joint irreducibility assumption plays a pivotal role in all three settings, as does the task of mixture proportion estimation.
 However, the decontamination procedures for the latter two problems are substantially more complicated than for multiclass classification with label noise.